 If you need a tile cache that covers an enormous area at large scales, it would be worth your while to consider using one that someone else has built.
 Why go to the trouble if someone else has done it already?
 You've seen these types of worldwide tiled map services already throughout this course.
 They include ArcGIS Online, Bing Maps, and Google Maps.
 The companies who have built these caches have spent many thousands of dollars and hours collecting the data (often competing against each other for the best quality), building the tiles, and purchasing the hardware to serve them out in a rapid way.
 If you can get away with using them, you may save much time and resources.

 Some organizations, especially those in the military and intelligence communities, have much of their network blocked from Internet access.
 Recognizing this, some tiled map service providers sell an appliance, basically a big server containing all the map tiles that can be plugged into your network.
 This eliminates the Internet access requirements, but still requires you to load periodic updates to the appliance.
-The Microsoft Virtual Earth Appliance and the Esri Data Appliance for ArcGIS are two examples of this type of appliance.
+The Esri Data Appliance for ArcGIS is an example of this type of appliance.

 Creating tiles selectively